Notebook Activities

 Required libraries are built into the VSCode editor environment by including them in the |

-Notebooks vs. Packages: As a general rule, example code and visualizations should be developed by students directly in the notebooks.
+Notebooks and Packages: As a general rule, example code and visualizations should be developed by learners directly in the notebooks.

-agents and other packages should be placed in the packages/solutions
+Code for agents and other packages should instead be placed in the packages/solutions

-respective Python files, then imported into the notebooks and unit tests for visualization and testing of their results.
+directory for learners to edit the respective Python files, then imported into the notebooks and unit tests.

-The format of a Duckietown Learning Experience paired with the dts code
+The format of a Duckietown LX paired with the dts code

 Tutorial: Adding Content to Notebooks#